 Find out what impacts the price of pet insurance and how to reduce what you pay for cover.

-If you’re the proud owner of a dog or cat, chances are you’ve probably felt the pain of hugely expensive vet bills at some stage in the past.
-An unexpected illness, broken bones, snake bites and a whole lot of other problems can not only be very stressful for you as an owner, but they can also put significant pressure on your hip pocket.
+If you’re the proud owner of a pet dog or cat, chances are you’ve probably felt the pain of hugely expensive vet bills at some stage.
+An unexpected illness, broken bones, snake bites and a whole lot of other problems can not only be very stressful, but can also put significant pressure on your hip pocket.

 Pet insurance is designed to help you pay for your pet’s healthcare costs, ensuring that you can afford to give your pooch or feline friend the best care possible.
 Rather than having to compromise on treatment or forego it altogether, pet insurance allows you to take all the necessary steps to look after your pet’s health.
 There are pet insurance plans available to suit a variety of needs and budgets, and you can choose from an accident only plan, an accident and illness plan or a comprehensive plan.

 What impacts pet insurance costs?

 Both the pet and the policy determine the cost of insurance.
 Generally, the more health risks your pet has, and the more extras you have, the higher your premiums.
 Some factors to bear in mind include the following: